Wake Up to Exercise

 Combine things to save time.
 You don't have to take a shower when you first get up, save that for after your workout.
-Same goes for applying makeup or styling your hair.
+The same goes for applying makeup or styling your hair.
 Nobody is expecting you to look glamorous for your workout, save that for when you're done.

 Start slow.
 Don't plan on working out every day, six days in a row.
 Start with a couple days a week and slowly increase the number.
 On mornings you don't workout, use the extra time to prepare healthy meals for the rest of the week.

 Bribe yourself.
 Build in a reward that you give yourself after you've accomplished a few weeks of exercise.
 One of my favorite ideas is a client that allows herself 1 minute of television time for every minute of exercise she does.
 That encourages her to be selective with what she watches and get in plenty of exercise.